 There is virtually no observable presence of indeginious peoples including the notoriously fierce Apache tribes that inhabited this region of New Mexico.
-After2 centuiries of conflict with Spanish and Mexicon colonialist followed by the Indian War conducted b the US Government which forced the Apache onto reservation at FT Sill OKlahoma, those who remained were assilimated into the 'culture' of Southwest New Mexico.
-This archeolgical dig on the Smith Ranch attempted to locae shards of pottery revealed in earlier finds on the property.
+After 2 centuries of conflict with Spanish and Mexican colonialists, followed by the Indian War conducted by the US Government, the Apache were forced onto the reservation at FT Sill Oklahoma.
+Those who remained were assilimated into the 'culture' of Southwest New Mexico.
+This archeolgical dig on the Smith Ranch attempted to locate artifacts.

 Experiencing a major wind storm at the Smith Ranch.
-Susteained winds and gusts to 40 mph blowing hard across a pasture named after Russel Smith's value horse Prescott who roams freely.
+Sustained winds and gusts to 40 mph blowing hard across a pasture named after Russel Smith's valued horse Prescott who roams freely.

-Off-road, four-weel drive expedition with Russell Smith, Lisa Johanson, our dogs Allie and Roxanne, up to Turkey Creek Recreation Area to place our first Gila River Project Medallion.
+Off-road, four-wheel drive expedition with Russell Smith, Lisa Johanson, our dogs Allie and Roxanne, up to Turkey Creek Recreation Area to place our first Gila River Project Medallion.

-Dramatic View of the Gila River and surronding ecosystem below Bill Eans Lake.
-Water from the river is pumpled into the "lake" which is actually a small resevior created to support the nearby Tyrone Copper Mine.
+Dramatic View of the Gila River and surronding ecosystem below Bill Evans Lake.
+Water from the river is pumped into the "lake" which is actually a small reservoir created to support the nearby Tyrone Copper Mine.
 Popular with local residents, both the lake and river provide for recreational opportunities including camping and fishing.

 A beautiful evening at the Smith Ranch concluding Phase 1 of the Gila River Project.
 Our focus on creating a portrait of land use in relation to sense-of-place revealed a complex set of condiions and persepectives shaping the destiny of this amazing river system.
 We look forward to returning later this year to expplore the river eastward on its way to meet the Colorado River in Yuma, Arizona.